 |(a) The Texas Health and Human Services Commission

-(HHSC) provides an informal dispute resolution (IDR) process for Texas
+(HHSC) provides an informal dispute resolution (IDR) process for assisted

-(b) The HHSC IDR Department must receive a provider's
+(b) The HHSC IDR Department must receive the ALF's

 written request for an IDR no later than the tenth calendar day after